JesSchattschneider/website/content/post/git_conflicts/index.md

 slug: resolve-conflicts-in-git
 title: Resolve conflicts in Git
 authors: [leiria schattschneider]
-tags: [data lake, documentation, azure]
+tags: [git, how to]
+summary: How to resolve git conflicts during merge requests
 ---

 Conflicts can happen in various ways when working in a Git repository.
-This post covers how conflicts can be resolved when from new pull requests.
+This post covers how conflicts can be resolved from new pull requests.

 ## Make a pull request